RexanWONG/zk-protest/README.md

 ## find out everything from the video :
 <a href="https://www.dropbox.com/s/c27w4r26hlg55ps/ZkProtest%20Explanation%20%2B%20Demo.mov?dl=0">VIDEO HERE</a>

+## or if you just wanna read :

+you can read below, but video will be more in depth 👇

 ## current problems with protests
 * 👀 Lack of Privacy
 * Traditional protests and activism involve public gatherings and visible participation